-- Rehabilitation goals and outcomes that have been set for this bog take account of the current and planned land-uses and to balance different needs. - It will take some time for stable naturally functioning habitats to fully develop at Timahoe South.
-This will happen over a longer time-frame than the implementation of this rehabilitation plan. - Re-wetting residual peat will initially maintain and enhance the carbon storage capacity of the bog.
+- It will take some time for stable naturally functioning habitats to fully develop in some parts of Timahoe South bog.
+This will happen over a longer timeframe than the implementation of this rehabilitation plan. - Re-wetting residual peat will initially maintain and enhance the carbon storage capacity of the bog.
 There is scientific consensus that restoration of hydrology in damaged bog can improve carbon storage, water storage and attenuation and help support biodiversity both on the site and in the catchment (See Section 3.8).
-This will reduce carbon emissions from the site from a larger carbon source to a smaller carbon
+This will reduce carbon emissions from the site from a larger carbon source to a smaller carbon source.

-- source.
 In time, the site has the capacity to develop in part as a carbon sink.
 PCAS is expected to deliver significant contributions to Ireland's climate action. - It is not expected that the site has the potential to develop active raised bog (ARB) analogous to the priority EU Habitats Directive Annex I habitat within the foreseeable future (c.50 years).
 Furthermore, only a proportion of the bog has potential to develop Sphagnum-rich habitats in this timeframe.
-Nevertheless, re-wetting across the bog, as part of the Scheme, will improve habitat conditions of the whole bog.
-Other peatland habitats will develop in a wider mosaic that reflects underlying conditions. - Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as such the development of new habitat to support biodiversity and local attenuation of water flows from the bog. - WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
-In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Mona).
-Reducing pressures due to former peat extraction activities at Timahoe South will contribute to stabilising or improving water quality status of receiving water bodies in general.
-Ultimately, improving the WFD status of the receiving water-body will depend on reducing pressure from a range of different sources., including peatlands in general (private and Bord na Móna). - Bord na Móna are also planning rehabilitation measures in some adjacent bogs in 2022 (e.g. Lodge Bog).
-There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies such as the River Barrow from rehabilitating more than one bog in the same catchment. - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.
+Nevertheless, re-wetting across the areas described in this plan, as part of the Scheme, will improve habitat conditions in these areas.
+Other peatland habitats will develop in a wider mosaic that reflects underlying conditions.

+- Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as the development of new habitat to support biodiversity and local attenuation of water flows from the bog. - WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
+In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Móna).
+Reducing pressures due to former peat extraction activities at Timahoe South Bog will contribute to stabilising or improving water quality status of receiving water bodies in general.
+Ultimately, improving the WFD status of the receiving water-body will depend on reducing pressure from a range of different sources, including peatlands in general (private and Bord na Móna). - Bord na Móna are also planning rehabilitation measures in some nearby bogs (e.g. Prosperous bog, Lodge bog and Gilltown bog) in 2022.
+There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies such as the River Slate and River Figile from rehabilitating more than one bog in the same catchment. - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.
 An Archaeological Impact Assessment (AIA) is to be carried out under the PCAS scheme.